Skydipper/GeoPredictor/README.md

 You will need to have installed docker and docker-compose; also you will  need to have control tower and geostore microservices up and running
 run `sh geopredictor.sh develop`
- After pgadmin is up and running you can `http://0.0.0.0:16543/` to load into pg-admin you need to create a new server connection and in network add the docker network name, the port used on postgres and the login info (all available on the env variables)
+ After pgadmin is up and running you can `http://0.0.0.0:16543/` to load into pg-admin for the microservice endpoint you should be able to access `http://0.0.0.0:6868/`

+ you need to create a new server connection and in network add the docker network name, the port used on postgres and the login info (all available on the env variables)